jjb1990/AutomateTheBoringStuff/README.md

-# AutomateTheBoringStuff
+# AutomateTheBoringStuff Book Projects
-Code for projects in the book.
+A collection of code I write for each project.